V-Trac Horn Installation

 Gently push the horn/grill frame assembly into the front of the cabinet and slide it through until the fronts slip in under the top of the cabinet.
 It may be a tight fit, and you may need to keep the felts from folding over as you slide it in place.

 Before screwing the new screws through the four holes in the side pieces and into the new frame assembly, it is very important to line up those side pieces with the side of the horn assembly.
 You'll find that you will need to tap and adjust the horn assembly from side to side, but you also may need to adjust the top of the speaker from side to side to keep the sides of the cabinet from being crooked with the sides of the horns.
-In this next picture you will see the sides of the tophat are not lined up properly with the horn.
-This needs to be straightened out before tightening the four screws into the horn.

 Once everything is lined up properly, start all four screws into the horn/grill frame assembly.
 Me?
 I just muscle the screws into the new frame until they are tight.
 But this may not be comfortable for everyone.
 Alternately you may want to pre-drill holes in the frame for the screws to screw into.
 To do this, start all four screws part way into the frame to mark the locations of the screws, and then back them out, take the frame out and carefully pre-drill the holes in those locations marked by starting the screws.
 Then put the frame back in and drive the screws home.

-Now is a good time to make sure your wiring is in good condition, and possibly clean the ends of the wires so they make a good connection.
+If you're still using the old wiring, now is a good time to make sure your wiring is in good condition, and possibly clean the ends of the wires so they make a good connection.

 Connect the tweeter wires to the tweeter connections on the crossovers, being very careful to make sure the polarity is correct for both speakers.
 Connect the midrange drivers to the midrange output on the crossovers being very careful to make sure the polarity is correct for both speakers.
 Connect the woofer wires to the woofer output on the crossovers being very careful to make sure the polarity is correct for both speakers.